Daivobet Ointment (corticosteroids for the skin (topical))

 How to use Daivobet® ointment

 Follow carefully all directions given to you by your doctor or pharmacist.
 They may differ from the information contained in this leaflet.

 If you do not understand the instructions in this leaflet, ask your doctor or pharmacist for help.

-The area treated should not be more than 30% of the body surface.
+The area treated should not be more than 30% of the body surface area (BSA).
+(Note: this is approximately the area on one whole leg and one whole arm.)
 Discuss this with your doctor.

 Blood calcium levels will quickly normalise when your doctor discontinues treatment.